osm-fr/osmose-backend/docker/README.md

 Enter the container to test and debug
 -------------------------------------

-Override the Osmose source code in the contrainer with the working directory.
+Override the Osmose source code in the container with the working directory.
 Use the local source directory as volume to override source in the container.
 ```